- Home

 The City is working to restore approximately 30 acres of forested open space within Valley Park as part of several efforts and projects including:

 - The City was awarded a Conservation Partners Legacy (CPL) grant from the State of Minnesota to enhance and restore approximately 16 Acres of Valley Park.
 The goals of the project are to enhance existing native communities, reduce erosion, and connect ongoing restoration efforts within Valley Park.
-Woody invasive species such as buckthorn and Tartarian honeysuckle have been removed.
-Follow-up treatments will be done in the upcoming fall and spring before revegetation begins.
-Native herbaceous and woody vegetation will be planted once invasive species are removed.
+The removal of buckthorn and other woody invasive species began in January of 2022, followed by removal of herbaceous invasive species such as garlic mustard in the spring.
+In the fall of 2024, after follow-up treatments were complete, the site was revegetated with native groundcover, tree, and shrub species.

 - The City is partnering with Great River Greening to restore approximately 12 acres east of the trail and north of Marie avenue.
-Woody invasive species such as buckthorn and amur maple will be removed, and native ground cover species will be established.
+Woody invasive species such as buckthorn and amur maple will be removed, and native ground cover species are in the process of establishment.

 - County-City Collaborative is a program developed by Dakota County to minimize the further loss of open space and natural areas.
-The City applied and was accepted to the program to enhance forest land within Valley Park, which is currently in its planning phase.
+The City applied and was accepted to the program to enhance forest land within Valley Park.
+Buckthorn and other woody invasive species have been removed.
+This will be followed by follow-up treatments of regrowth before establishing native vegetation.

 VICTORIA ROAD RIGHT-OF-WAY NATIVE PLANTING